Tainan Entry Requirements

 Recommended Vaccinations

-• Japanese Encephalitis (for rural areas, in summer)
+• Japanese Encephalitis for rural stays during summer

 Health Insurance